There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 2. Register on the Electoral Roll

-Being registered to vote helps lenders verify your identity and shows you’re stable.
+Being registered to vote helps finance partners verify your identity and shows you’re stable.
 If you’re not registered, it can look like you move frequently or aren’t traceable, both of which are red flags.

 3. Make All Payments on Time